heroku/curriculum/source/paths/elevate/integrating_salesforce.markdown

 From the application directory we can install it like any other add-on.

 {% terminal %}
-$ heroku addons:add herokuconnect
+$ heroku addons:add herokuconnect:test
 Adding herokuconnect on play-demo-001... done, v17 (free) Use 'heroku addons:open herokuconnect' to finish setup
 {% endterminal %}

-**NOTE:** Unless your Heroku account has been approved for early access to connect, this step will fail.
+**NOTE:** Unless your Heroku account has been approved for access to Heroku Connect, this step will fail.

 ### Web-Based Setup